But not long ago, when looking at business listings in Google for tree trimming services, I found something surprising.

 The website itself has been hacked.
 But the website owner may not realize that.

-The hack doesn’t show itself when you visit the website directly – it stays hidden.
+Because the hack doesn’t show itself when you visit the website directly – it stays hidden.
 Yet, when you visit by clicking through from Google, the hack takes effect and redirects to the pharmacy site.

 Other Side Effects